English language skills registration standard

 If a practitioner proposes to change their field of practice, the Board will consider whether the practitioner’s peers would view the change as a normal extension or variation within a field of practice, or a change that would require specific training and demonstration of competence.

-Practitioners who are unable to meet the recency of practice requirements set out in the standard will be required to submit a plan for re-entry to practice for the Board’s consideration.
+Practitioners who are unable to meet the recency of practice requirements set out in the standard may need to complete professional development activities, submit a plan for re-entry to practice or other training or assessments.

-They may also be required to complete specific education and/or assessment, or to work under supervision or oversight, before being granted unrestricted registration.
+They may also be required to work under supervision or oversight, before being granted unrestricted registration.

 Professional indemnity insurance registration standard